fachryansyah/gomen/README.md

 # Gomen

-Gomen is simple boilerplate for building Microservice with golang.
+Gomen is simple framework for building Microservice architecture with Go Language

 ## Installation